 Providing Support While You Prepare for IVF

 Preparing for IVF (in-vitro fertilization) can improve your experience and the outcome of your procedure.
 This preparation may entail emotional, physical, and medical measures such as joining a support group, making lifestyle adjustments in preparation for pregnancy, and undergoing certain screenings or procedures.
 Your well-being is our top priority at Los Angeles Reproductive Center and our doctors, Dr. Nurit Winkler and Dr. Marc Kalan, will always provide recommendations and guidance to serve your best interests.
-Our team is available to you at any of our conveniently located offices in Encino, Bakersfield, Thousand Oaks, and Los Angeles, CA.
+Our team is available to you at any of our conveniently located offices in Encino and Bakersfield, CA.

 There are some lifestyle changes that you may need to make when planning to become pregnant.
 You should limit your caffeine and alcohol intake, as well as eliminate smoking and recreational drug use.
 Starting a light to moderate exercise routine, if you do not already work out, can be beneficial for both your emotional and physical well-being.
 We also recommend that you begin taking folic acid prior to conception.
 You may also want to begin incorporating prenatal vitamins into your daily routine as they can help create the best environment for your fetus.

 While maintaining a healthy diet during pregnancy is beneficial, it is important not to undertake any restrictive diets before starting IVF.
 You may want to discuss foods that are beneficial prior to and during pregnancy with your doctor or nutritionist.
 Typically, the optimal diet for your pregnancy is high in leafy greens, fruits, vegetables, calcium, and protein.

 In preparation for IVF, there are a variety of medical procedures that may be required.
 You and your partner will likely need to undergo various screenings, such as: